 My research interest is in the interface between behaviour, nutrition, ecology and animal performance.
 Understanding the relationships between nutrition, behaviour, ecology, morphology and physiology is a central aim in nutritional ecology.
 Nutrition is a complex process that involves mixtures of nutrients parceled at different ratios that fluctuate in dynamic environments.
 Foragers have continuously adapted to these changes to meet their own nutritional requirements.

-Nutritional Geometry (NG) is a novel approach that has simplified the complexities of modelling foods in relation to foraging behaviour, geographic location and social interactions, providing a fresh ecological view of nutrition.
+Nutritional Geometry Framework (NGF) is a novel approach that has simplified the complexities of modelling foods in relation to foraging behaviour, geographic location and social interactions, providing a fresh ecological view of nutrition.
 Field-based nutritional ecology studies have the challenge to overcome complex logistical constrains to collect reliable data.
-NG has been increasingly used to contribute to the development of a conceptual framework for the study of animal nutrition in the wild.
+NGF has been increasingly used to contribute to study of animal nutrition in the wild.

-My current fields of research span a range of species (including fish, marine and terrestrial birds and marine and terrestrial mammals), research habitats (marine and terrestrial), contexts (lab, field and modelling) and objectives, both theoretical (e.g. multi-nutritional niche concept) and applied (aquaculture, wildlife conservation and management, biological invasions and companion and production animals).
+My current fields of research span a range of species (including fish, marine and terrestrial birds and marine and terrestrial mammals), research habitats (marine and terrestrial), contexts (lab, field and modelling) and objectives, both theoretical (e.g. multi-nutritional niche concept) and applied ( marine pollution, aquaculture, wildlife conservation and management, biological invasions).